What Is Tinnitus?

 Tinnitus has no treatment — 'you have to learn to live with it.'

-Although there is no universal cure, there are several effective therapeutic strategies.
-Hearing aids, CBT, sound therapy, and specialized counseling significantly reduce the impact of tinnitus on quality of life.
+Although there is no universal cure, several effective therapeutic strategies exist.
+Hearing aids, CBT, sound therapy, and specialized counseling significantly reduce tinnitus's impact on quality of life.

 Myth vs. Fact

-Tinnitus means there is a serious problem in the ear or brain.
+Tinnitus means there's a serious problem in the ear or brain.

-In the vast majority of cases, tinnitus is related to benign hearing loss (presbycusis, acoustic trauma).
-Serious causes such as tumors or vascular malformations are rare and generally present specific warning signs.
+In the vast majority of cases, tinnitus is linked to benign hearing loss (presbycusis, acoustic trauma).
+Serious causes like tumors or vascular malformations are rare and typically present specific warning signs.

 Myth vs. Fact